JosephMDu/Blackjack/README.md

 # Blackjack
-The classisc casino game blackjack coded in python
+The classic casino game blackjack coded in python